 – M. Amos Clifford

 Life is complicated.
 External demands on our time and attention have never been as great as they are in today’s society.
 We are flooded with volumes of information at rates almost inconceivable to our ancestors only a generation ago.
 People are migrating towards populated urban areas in increasing numbers.
-We are spending more today on healthcare than ever before, yet we are collectively sicker than we have ever been.
-Mental Health issues are rising at alarming rates in almost every demographic category.
+We are spending more today on healthcare than ever before, yet we are collectively sicker than ever before.
+All of this contributes to the alarming rise in Mental Health issues across every demographic category.

 Yet in all of this uncertainty there is an effective way to help alleviate some of the stress associated with the hectic pace of the world today.
 It’s not a pill nor a procedure.
 It costs virtually nothing and it is accessible to anyone.
 It is Nature.
 With the right mindset, the simple act of being immersed in a natural setting can help elicit the parasympathetic nervous system, which is linked to the body’s innate ability to heal.

 This is not a new phenomenon.
 Ancient civilizations and cultures were inexplicably linked to the natural world and they required an intimate knowledge of nature’s cycles for their sustenance.
 Ceremonies and rituals were based on these cycles and other celestial events.
 Shamans and Healers used plants and herbs from the Earth as medicine.
 But as humans evolved, we began losing our connection to the natural world.
 With the rapid increase in technological advancements over the past two centuries, each generation has became a little more separated from our ancestral connection to the Earth.